prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 **Using Docker**

-At the moment, docker installations do not work with the web UI due to some assumptions about default ports which will be resolved in future releases, we apologize in advance.
+At the moment, docker installations do not work with the web UI due to some assumptions about default ports which will be resolved in future releases.
+We apologize in advance.

 </TabItem>
 <TabItem value="mac">